juliecherner/pizza-factory/README.md

 Condition: all processes should run at the same time

-Decision: running processes in parallel by mutating it and adding new qualities to initial order (for calculations and logs)
+Decision: running processes in parallel by mutating the order and adding new qualities to initial order (for calculations and logs)

 - defining 8 stages that 1 pizza passes before being served and adding time (milliseconds).